 6.1 Intended use.
 The laminates furnished under this specification are military unique because they are intended for use as a component of composite armor and must meet ballistic limit protection requirements.
-Legacy systems requiring prior version of this specification, namely, MIL-L-64154 or MIL-PRF-64154, should use material designated as Class A of this specification to ensure compatibility.
+Systems requiring prior version of this specification, namely, MIL-L-64154 or MIL-PRF-64154, should use material designated as Class A of this specification to ensure compatibility.

-- 6.2 Acquisition requirements.
-Acquisition documents should specify the following: - a.
+6.2 Acquisition requirements.
+Acquisition documents should specify the following:

+- a.
 Title, number, and date of the specification. - b.
 Specify class of fiber (see 1.2.1), and code of reinforcement (see 1.2.2). - c.
-If issues of documents are different (see 2.2 and 2.3). - d.
-If first article is required (see 3.1). - e.
-Specify the documents (specifications, standards, or drawings) that indicate the material that are to be specified (see 3.2). - f.
-If a resubmission of all first article testing is not required (see 3.2). - g.
-Specify the dimensions and shape (flat or curved) of the laminate (see 3.3.1) - h.
-If alternative verification approaches are identified (see 4.1) - i.
-Whether First Article inspection is carried out by the contractor under Government surveillance or by someone else (see 4.2.1). - j.
-Specify number of plies or areal density for the first article samples (see 4.2.1.1). - k.
-Specify the tolerance limits for the number of plies or areal density for the first article samples (see 4.2.1.1). - 1.
-If the ballistic testing facility is different than that listed (see 4.2.1.1.1.1). - m.
-If the default definition of a lot is different (see 4.2.2.1). - n.
-Specify the responsible Government Agency that will witness the contractor's testing (see 4.2.2.4). - o.
-Specify packaging and marking requirements (see 5.1). - 6.3 Alternate ballistic testing facility.
-Request for approval for an alternate ballistic testing facility should be forwarded by the procuring activity to the Director, U.S. Army Research Laboratory, Weapons and Materials Research Directorate, Specifications and Standards Office, Attn: AMSRD-ARL-WM-MC, Aberdeen Proving Ground, MD 21005-5069 and should be obtained prior to the contract award.
-Please note that alternate ballistic testing facilities are being considered but at the present time, the requirements needed for approving an alternate facility are not fully known.
-A reasonable option to consider would be to perform an initial comparison between the government test facility and one chosen by the contractor.
-If a bias is identified through this comparison it could be useful to the contractor to adjust the values obtained by the independent test facility, allowing a more frequent sampling rate using the independent test facility.
-This would not remove the requirement for control testing performed by the government laboratory. - 6.4 First time suppliers.
-First time suppliers who have not previously supplied composite armor laminate to MIL-DTL-64154 and wish to have their material tested, may do so at their own expense.
-It is recommended that inquires for testing be directed to Commander, U.S. ATC, ATTN: CSTE-DTC-AT-SL-V, Bldg 358, 400 Colleran Road, Aberdeen Proving Ground, MD 21005-5059.
-Technical questions regarding testing may be directed to U.S. Army Aberdeen Test Center, Vulnerability/Lethality Division, ATTN: TEDT-AT-SLV, Aberdeen Proving Ground, MD 21005.
+If first article is required (see 3.1). - d.
+Specify the documents (specifications, standards, or drawings) that indicate the material that are to be specified (see 3.2). - e.
+If a resubmission of all first article testing is not required (see 3.2). - f.
+Specify the dimensions and shape (flat or curved) of the laminate (see 3.3.1) - g.
+If alternative verification approaches are identified (see 4.1) - h.
+Whether First Article inspection is carried out by the contractor under Government surveillance or by someone else (see 4.2.1). - i.
+Specify number of plies or areal density for the first article samples (see 4.2.1.1). - j.
+Specify the tolerance limits for the number of plies or areal density for the first article samples (see 4.2.1.1). - k.
+If the ballistic testing facility is different than that listed (see 4.2.1.1.1.1). - 1.
+If the default definition of a lot is different (see 4.2.2.1). - m.
+Specify the responsible Government Agency that will witness the contractor's testing (see 4.2.2.4). - n.
+Specify packaging and marking requirements (see 5.1).